-Each student will need at least 39 credits in African Diaspora Studies.
-All Level II majors in African Diaspora Studies must declare a concentration within the programme.
+Each student will need at least 39 credits in African Diaspora Studies (ADS).
+All Level II majors in African Diaspora Studies must declare a concentration within the ADS programme.
 All students who are completing Level I, but are also taking Level II courses must also declare a concentration.
-Majors should do 4 courses from the same concentration across Levels II and III.
+Majors should do 4 courses from the same concentration across Levels II and III.\

-LEVEL ONE LEVEL TWO LEVEL THREE

-HIST1601 HIST2006 OR HIST2007 HIST3614

-HIST1304 HIST2301 OR HIST2304 ONE of the following

-Any ONE of the following At least TWO Level II courses HIST3203

-GOVT1000 (from concentration) GOVT3022

-CLTR1001 1 other LEVEL II African CLTR3518

-FREN1304 Diaspora Studies course (from 2 LEVEL III courses(from

-HUMN1101 outside declared concentration) concentration)

-AND AND 1 LEVEL III course African

-FOUN1012 / FOUN1099 FOUN1201 Diaspora Studies course

-FOUN1002 FOUN1201 (from outside declared

-Foreign language FOUN1301 concentration)

-4 Free electives 3 Free electives 5 Free electives
+LEVEL ONE LEVEL TWO LEVEL THREE HIST1601 HIST1304 Any ONE of the following GOVT1000 CLTR1001 FREN1304 HUMN1101 AND FOUN1012 / FOUN1019 FOUN1002 Foreign language 4 Free electives HIST2006 OR HIST2007 HIST2301 OR HIST2304 At least TWO Level II courses (from concentration) 1 other LEVEL II African Diaspora Studies course (from outside declared ADS concentration) AND FOUN1201 FOUN1201 FOUN1301 3 Free electives HIST3614 ONE of the following HIST3203 GOVT3022 CLTR3518 2 LEVEL III courses(from concentration) 1 LEVEL III course African Diaspora Studies course (from outside declared ADS concentration) 5 Free electives

-Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1099; this reduces the number of credits which can be taken in free electives at level 1.
+\Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at level 1.

-Students, in selecting electives from the various disciplines in the African Diaspora Studies programme, should take note of pre-requisites from Level I courses in preparation for Level II.
+\Students, in selecting electives from the various disciplines in the African Diaspora Studies programme, should take note of pre-requisites from Level I courses in preparation for Level II.